Sodium-ion Battery Market Size and Share

 Geography Analysis

-Asia-Pacific holds the commanding 47% share of the sodium-ion battery market and remains the fastest-expanding region at a projected 20% CAGR to 2030.
+Asia-Pacific holds a commanding 47% sodium ion battery market share and remains the fastest-expanding region at a projected 20% CAGR to 2030.
 China’s vertically integrated ecosystem covers refined sodium carbonate, Prussian-Blue cathodes and high-volume cell lines—in turn underpinning sub-USD 70/kWh packs for grid projects and electric scooters.
-India is scaling 3 GWh of domestic capacity oriented to two-wheelers and rooftop storage, while Japan and South Korea experiment with high-voltage electrolytes aimed at industrial robots and marine powertrains.
+India is scaling 3 GWh of domestic capacity oriented to two-wheelers and rooftop storage, while Japan and South Korea experiment with high-voltage electrolytes aimed at industrial robots and marine power trains.
 Regional policies that prioritise mineral independence from lithium and cobalt continue to anchor investment.

 Europe captures around one-quarter of global demand, shaped by regulatory pull rather than raw material push.
 The EU Battery Regulation embeds lifecycle footprint metrics into product approvals, driving OEMs to slot sodium-ion into affordable city-car segments and stationary assets that feed renewable build-out.
 Nordic programmes subsidise home batteries rated for -30 °C climates, validating the chemistry’s low-temperature resilience.
 Germany, France and the UK run pilot lines pairing sodium-ion modules with solar rooftops and rail electrification corridors, reinforcing the region’s broader industrial-strategy goals.

-North America commands roughly one-fifth of the market, with emphasis on grid-scale safety, critical-mineral resilience and data-center uptime.
+North America commands roughly one-fifth of the sodium ion battery market share, with emphasis on grid-scale safety, critical-mineral resilience and data-center uptime.
 A USD 1.4 billion plant underway in North Carolina will mass-produce Prussian-Blue cells for telecom and renewable integration, marking a shift from pilot to commercial stage.
 Canadian utilities deploy sodium-ion banks in remote microgrids where diesel logistics inflate costs and winter temperatures sap lithium-ion performance.
 Mexico seeks to attract module assemblers close to United States buyers, leveraging trade agreements and existing automotive supply chains.

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.